SatyKrish/digit-ui/README.md

 **4. Configure Application**
 Set `LLM_PROVIDER=azure` in your environment variables and provide the Azure OpenAI configuration.

-> **🏢 Enterprise Benefits**: Azure OpenAI provides enhanced security, compliance, and data residency controls compared to OpenAI directly.
+> **🏢 Enterprise Benefits**: Azure OpenAI provides enhanced security, compliance, and data residency controls for enterprise use.

 #### Environment Variables